codefresh-io/terraform-provider-codefresh/docs/resources/api_key.md

 page_title: "codefresh_api_key Resource - terraform-provider-codefresh"
 subcategory: ""
 description: |-
   Manages an API Key tied to an Account and a User.
+Requires Codefresh admin token and hence is relevant only for on premise installations of Codefresh.
 ---

 # codefresh_api_key (Resource)

 Manages an API Key tied to an Account and a User.

 terraform-provider-codefresh itself uses an API key, passed as provider's attribute, but it's possible to use that API Key to generate a new one.
 This resource requires Codefresh system admin permissions, hence is relevant for on-prem deployments of Codefresh only.